ylkuo96/fintech/README.md

 > Profit Optimization for Trading

 ## hw3
-> When to Buy or Sell?
+> When to Buy or Sell

 ## hw4
+> Intro. to a fintech company

 ## hw5